uvitvid2vid/academic-kickstart/content/project/9_No_subdomain/index.md

 ---
 title: 9_No_subdomain
-summary: An example of using the in-built project page.
+summary: Ablation study: when no subdomain label
 tags:
-- Deep Learning
+- Ablation study: when no subdomain label
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).